You Are A Court Witness in a Criminal Matter, What Does That Mean?

-Every witness can be compelled to testify – even if the accused is their spouse.
+Every witness in court can be compelled to testify – even if the accused is their spouse.
 However, no person is required to disclose any communication made to them by their spouse during their marriage.
 For example, Ms. Jones could be compelled to answer questions about whether she saw her husband, Mr. Jones, damage their neighbour’s car.
 Ms. Jones could not be compelled to answer questions about whether Mr. Jones discussed his plans to damage their neighbour’s car with her.

-Understanding the role of each witness is a vital part of trial preparation and strategy.
+Understanding the role of each court witness is a vital part of trial preparation and strategy.
 The lawyers at Filkow Law have over 50 years of experience dealing with all types of witnesses.
 If you are in need of legal assistance, please feel free to give us a call.